 The ABA mode needs a second clock base.
 As explained above the acquisition is not changing the sampling clock but runs the slower acquisition with a divided clock.
-The ABA memory setup including the divider value can be programmed with the following registers:
+The ABA memory setup including the divider value can be programmed with the following registers

-Register Value Direction Description SPC_SEGMENTSIZE 10010 read/write Size of one B segment: the total number of samples to be recorded/replayed per channel after detection of one trigger event including the time recorded before the trigger (pre trigger).
-SPC_POSTTRIGGER 10030 read/write Defines the number of samples to be recorded per channel after each trigger event.
-SPC_ABADIVIDER 10040 read/write Programs the divider which is used to sample slow ABA data between 8 and 524280 in steps of 8
+Register Value Direction Description SPC_SEGMENTSIZE 10010 read/write Size of one B-segment: the total number of samples to be recorded per channel after detection of one trigger event including the time recorded before the trigger (pre trigger).
+SPC_POSTTRIGGER 10030 read/write Defines the number of samples to be recorded after each trigger event per channel.
+SPC_ABADIVIDER 10040 read/write Programs the divider which is used to sample slow ABA data: For 12 bit and 14 bit cards: between 8 and 131064 in steps of 8 For 8 bit: between 16 and 262128 in steps of 16

-The resulting ABA clock is then calculated by sampling rate $\/$ ABA divider.
+The resulting ABA clock is then calculated by sampling rate / ABA divider.